michael2012z/BitBible/markdown/JPS/files/Ps.md

 10. For forty years was I wearied with that generation, and said: It is a people that do err in their heart, and they have not known My ways;

-11. Wherefore I swore in My wrath, that they should not enter into My rest.'See Deut.
-12.9.
+11. Wherefore I swore in My wrath, that they should not enter into My rest.'

 ## Psalms 96